PPI++: Efficient Prediction-Powered Inference: for generalized linear models

 For any loss of the form~\eqref{eq:glm-loss}, the key to computational efficiency is that $\LPP_{\lambda}(\theta)$ is convex for $\lambda \in [0, 1]$.
 Indeed, $\lambda \wt{L}_N^f(\theta)$ is convex in $\theta$, while

 consists of linear and convex components.
-Thus, $\LPP_{\lambda}(\theta)$ is a sum of convex terms, and one can solve for $\thetaPP_{\lambda}$ efficiently~\cite{BoydVa04}.
-In this setting, the following corollary of our forthcoming Theorem~\ref{theorem:normality} shows that the prediction-powered point estimate is asymptotically normal around $\theta\opt$.
+Thus, $\LPP_{\lambda}(\theta)$ is a sum of convex terms, and one can compute $\thetaPP_{\lambda}$ efficiently~\cite{BoydVa04}.
+In this setting, the following corollary of our forthcoming Theorem~\ref{theorem:normality} shows the asymptotic normality of the prediction-powered point estimate.